Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copy_examples/Example_21.md

   </tr>
 </table>

-# Copy Text and Excel Files (.txt, .xlsx) Under 500KB with Conflict Resolution and Space Check
+# Copy Text and Excel Files (.txt, .xlsx) Under 500KB

 This code selectively copies files with either **.txt** or **.xlsx** extensions from a specified source directory to a target folder, but only if they are smaller than 500KB in size.
 It performs the following tasks: